isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 - Use the smallest VM size that comfortably completes your provisioning scripts (`Standard_D4s_v5` works well here).
 - Limit gallery replication to regions that actually consume the image.
 Replication is the biggest hidden cost.
 - Prune old image versions (keep the last N or versions younger than X days) so your gallery stays tidy.
 Can be automated with Azure CLI in the pipeline.
-- Align scheduled builds with Patch Tuesday plus ad-hoc security releases instead of rebuilding daily for no reason.
+- Align scheduled builds with "Patch Tuesday" plus ad-hoc security releases instead of rebuilding daily for no reason.

 ## 14. Final Checklist and Next Steps

 1. Clone the repo and run `packer init` + `packer validate` locally to get comfortable.
-2. Customize `variables.pkr.hcl` and the PowerShell scripts so they match your organization’s hardening standards.
+2. Customize `variables.pkr.hcl` and the PowerShell scripts so they match your organization’s project requirements.
 3. Create the Azure DevOps pipeline, connect it to the repo, and test the Validate stage first.
 4. Once the pipeline builds successfully, enable the gallery block, publish metadata, and share the version with your VM/VMSS/AVD teams.
 5. Bookmark the two diagrams linked at the top - they are great references when explaining this flow to teammates or reviewers.